 Anchor charts are essential to students’ learning.
 As a teacher, it gives you a place to anchor your lesson and it gives your students a place to refer to as they are practicing/working independently.
 Here are my top 5 reasons for why you should be using anchor charts in your classroom.

-One: Students need to see new concepts more than one time to move the content into their long-term memory.
+Students need to see new concepts more than one time to move the content into their long-term memory.
 Some research suggests that long-term memory requires 7 or more views/practices for a concept to move from working memory to long-term.
-Having the anchor charts hanging around your classroom for the entire week (or even unit) allows students the chance to see it more than one time.
+Having the anchor charts hanging around your classroom for the entire week (or even unit) allows students the chance to see it more than once.

 Math Anchor Charts Pinterest Board